To give you a head start and keep you on track in the New Year, Personal MBA Coach has developed a 4-part MBA planning

 2) Take a practice test now to see your baseline.

 Even if you do not intend to go full force on your studying just yet, take a practice test and see how you stack up.
-Check this score against your target schools to get a sense of what it means.
+Check this score against your target schools to get a sense of what it means — to get started, check out Personal MBA Coach’s school guides for average scores.
 Getting a feel for how much work you have ahead of you will allow you to be more honest with yourself when putting together a study plan.

 3) Set a schedule.

 Be realistic about how many weeks you will set aside for studying and how many hours in each week you can carve out.
-Writing out a study plan will make it easier to stick to and make it less likely that you will shortchange your prep time and need to cram last minute.
+Writing out a study plan will be easier to stick to and make it less likely that you will shortchange your prep time and need to cram last minute.

 4) Think about how you learn best and use this to inform your study plan.

 5) Read short articles in The Economist or Science every week.

 This is a great way to sharpen your reading comprehension skills and expand your vocabulary.
 Pick a few short articles every week and make your life easier come test time with limited effort.